As Trump Proposes Third Summit With Kim Jong Un, North Korea Publicly Executes Two Women For Fortune-Telling

 Consulting fortune tellers has reportedly become a popular practice in North Korea, even among high-ranking government officials, who consult the fortune tellers before making significant life decisions, or when planning life events such as weddings.
 But the practice is frowned upon by the Kim regime.

-The two women were part of the “Seven Star Group,” a circle of fortune tellers who claimed purported to use two children, ages three and five, as “oracles” who could predict the future by channeling “spirits,” according to The Mirror report.
+The two women were part of the “Seven Star Group,” a circle of fortune tellers who were purported to use two children, ages 3 and 5, as “oracles” who could predict the future by channeling “spirits,” according to The Mirror report.

 “They pronounced sentences of death and carried out public executions immediately,” a “source” told RFA.
 “Tens of thousands of people from factories, colleges, and housing units from Chongjin were forced to attend the public trial.”